How To Pass a Background Check: Follow These 4 Easy Steps

 • Be honest about criminal convictions.

-How To Pass A Background Check With A Criminal Record
+How To Pass a Background Check With a Criminal Record

 Many states now follow EEOC26 guidelines and have instituted “Ban the Box” laws which disallow employers from asking about criminal convictions until after a conditional job offer has been made.
 This allows job candidates to make an impression upon the employer before wrestling with a past criminal conviction.
 There are still a large minority of states without “Ban the Box” laws, and in these states, individuals are required to disclose criminal history on the job application.
 If this is the case, be sure to use any available space to explain the circumstances and reparations made in concise terms.9